Keep CALM and Improve Visual Feature Attribution: Experiments

 \paragraph{Estimating GT cue locations.} We generate the ground-truth cue locations using following intuition: for two classes A and B differing only in one attribute $a$, the location $z$ for the cue for predicting A instead of B will correspond to the object part containing the attribute $a$.
 We explain algorithmically how we build the ground-truth attribution mask for an image $x$ with respect to two bird classes A and B in CUB.
 We first use the attribute annotations for 312 attributes in CUB to compute the set of attributes for each class: $\mathcal{S}^\text{A}$ and $\mathcal{S}^\text{B}$.
 For example, $\mathcal{S}^\text{Fish crow}=\{\text{black crown}, \text{black wing}, \text{all-purpose bill-shape},\cdots\}$.
 We then compute the symmetric difference of the attributes for the two classes $\mathcal{S}^\text{A}\triangle\mathcal{S}^\text{B}=(\mathcal{S}^\text{A}\cup\mathcal{S}^\text{B})\setminus(\mathcal{S}^\text{A}\cap\mathcal{S}^\text{B})$.
 Now, we map each attribute in $a\in\mathcal{S}^\text{A}\triangle\mathcal{S}^\text{B}$ to the corresponding bird part $p\in\mathcal{P}$ among 7 bird parts annotated in CUB.
 For example, the attribute-mismatching bird parts for classes ``Fish crow'' and ``Brandt cormorant'' are $\mathcal{P}^{\text{A},\text{B}}=\{\text{head},\text{wing}\}$.
 We locate the parts $\mathcal{P}^{\text{A},\text{B}}$ in samples $x$ of classes A and B using the keypoint annotations in CUB: $\mathcal{K}^{\text{A},\text{B}}(x)$.
 We expand the keypoint annotations to a binary mask $\mathcal{M}^{\text{A},\text{B}}(x)\in\{0,1\}^{H\times W}$ using the nearest-neighbor assignment of pixels to bird parts.
 The final mask $\mathcal{M}^{\text{A},\text{B}}(x)$ for the input $x$ is used as the ground-truth attribution map.
 See the ``GT mask'' column in Figure~\ref{fig:interpretability-qualitative-cub} for example binary masks.
 For evaluation we use all class pairs in CUB with the number of attribute-differing parts $|\mathcal{P}^{\text{A},\text{B}}|\leq 3$, resulting in $31+64+96=191$ class pairs.

-\paragraph{Counterfactual attributions.} To predict the difference in needed cues for recognizing classes A and B, we obtain counterfactual attributions from each method by computing the difference $|s^\text{A}-s^\text{B}|\in[0,1]^{H\times W}$.
+\paragraph{Counterfactual attributions.} To predict the difference in needed cues for recognizing classes A and B, we obtain the {absolute values of} counterfactual attributions from each method by computing the difference $|s^\text{A}-s^\text{B}|\in[0,1]^{H\times W}$.
 The underlying assumption is that $s^\text{A}$ and $s^\text{B}$ point to cues corresponding to the attributes for A and B, respectively.
 Hence, by taking the difference, one removes the attributions on regions that are important for both A and B.

 \paragraph{Evaluation metric: mean pixel-wise AP.} To measure how well attribution maps retrieve the ground-truth part pixels $\mathcal{M}^{\text{A},\text{B}}(x)$, we measure the average precision for the pixel retrieval task~\cite{PixelPrecisionRecall,WSOLEVALJOURNAL}.
 Given a threshold $\tau\in[0,1]$, we define the positive predictions as the set of pixels in over multiple images: $\{(n,h,w)\mid|s^\text{A}_{hw}(x_n)-s^\text{B}_{hw}(x_n)|\geq\tau\}$ for images $x_n$ from classes A and B. With the pixel-wise binary labels $\mathcal{M}_{hw}^{\text{A},\text{B}}(x_n)$, we compute the pixel-wise average precision (PxAP) for the class pair $(\text{A},\text{B})$ by computing the area under the precision-recall curve.
 We then take the mean of PxAP over all the class pairs of interest (\eg those with $|\mathcal{P}^{\text{A},\text{B}}|=1$) to compute the mPxAP.